Registration and payment must be complete by March 11, 2022 (No Exceptions).

 Players are allowed to play up but may not play down in a lower age level.

 No Carded Travel players are allowed to play; this is a recreation league.

 SAC will issue each of its teams 2 jerseys: a WHITE/HOME jersey and a ROYAL/AWAY jersey.
 The schedule will have either a house symbol on it or column headers to denote the HOME team (depending on where you view it).
 If your team has the same jersey color, please be sure to work with your opponent prior to the game.

 US Soccer has implemented mandates, effective January 1, 2016, which restrict the heading of a soccer ball for players aged 12 and under.

 SAC disallows the wearing of eyewear not approved for contact sports.
 (Any players who are visually impaired must wear sports-related eyewear secured with a sports strap or safety goggles.)
 Players wearing a cast are not permitted to participate in practices or games.
 Players may not wear watches, earrings, bracelets, necklaces, rings or any personal decoration that may harm themselves or another player.
 Starter posts for earrings must be removed prior to play and cannot be taped or have a Band-Aid cover them.
 NO EXCEPTIONS!

-For the fields at Covenant Park and Howard Community College please check our website (www.sackick.com) or call our hotline at 410-992-1111.
+For the Lucido Fields at Covenant Park, please check our website (www.sackick.com).
 For Board of Education fields, please call their corresponding hotline.
 BOE numbers can be found on the SAC homepage within the Field Status section.